usmanmughal11/i2c-library/docs/tutorials/integrating-with-laravel.md

   .copy('node_modules/@shoelace-style/shoelace/dist/assets', 'public/assets');
 ```

 Consider [extracting vendor libraries](https://laravel.com/docs/8.x/mix#vendor-extraction) to a separate file.
-This splits frequently updated vendor libraries (like Shoelace) from your front-end application code -- for better long-term caching.
+This splits frequently updated vendor libraries (like i2c-Library) from your front-end application code -- for better long-term caching.
 Here's an example `webpack.mix.js` file that compiles and splits your JS into `app.js` and `vendor.js` files, and builds an optimized CSS bundle using PostCSS.

 ```js